-8. What do you eat in Rome?
-Are you a pasta or pizza lover?
+8. What to eat in Rome: pasta or pizza?

-It is not only pasta and pizzas in Rome that Italian people live (although almost).
-In the Eternal City you will find restaurants for all budgets, from the most sophisticated ones, where celebrities go, to family trattorias where you can eat as if you were at home with your Italian grandmother.
+It's not only pasta and pizzas in Rome that the Italian lives (but almost).
+In the Eternal City you will find restaurants for all budgets, from the most sophisticated ones, where celebrities go, to family trattorias where you can eat as if you were at your grandmother's house.

 Put your boots on in Trastevere!

-If you like the idea of going to a trattoria, check out my guide to the 10 best places to eat in Trastevere, Rome's most genuine and picturesque neighborhood, so you don't fall into any tourist traps.
-Oh, and don't forget to try Rome's artisan gelato and tiramisu for dessert either - delicious!
+If you like the idea of going to a trattoria, check out my guide to the 10 best places to eat in Trastevere, Rome's most genuine and picturesque neighborhood, so you won't fall into any tourist traps.
+Oh, and don't forget to try Rome's artisan gelato and tiramisu for dessert.
+Delicious!

 9. Save money and time on your trip

 The million dollar question we have all asked ourselves on a trip: Is it better to go on your own or buy a special pass?
-In my opinion, if you don't want to worry about it and save money, the best thing to do is to buy the Roma Pass tourist card.
-In this post I'll help you choose the right Rome tourist card for you.
+In my opinion, if you want to be carefree and save money, the best thing to do is to buy the Roma Pass tourist card.
+In this post I will help you choose the right Rome Tourist Card for you.
 Check it out!

 What is included in the Roma Pass?

-- Free entrance to 1 museum if you choose the 48 hours card and 2 if you choose the 72 hours card.
+- Free admission to 1 museum if you choose the 48-hour card and 2 if you choose the 72-hour card.

-- Reduced rate (minimum 20% discount) in the rest of the museums.
+- Reduced rate (minimum 20% discount) at all other museums.

 - Discounts on shows and temporary exhibitions.